MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/memory-leak-detection.md

 This topic describes how to test an e-commerce page for custom code memory leaks in Microsoft Dynamics 365 Commerce.

-Memory leak tests can be done on a mock page to ensure custom e-commerce module and data action code running on that page do not leak memory.
+Memory leak tests can be done on a mock page to ensure that custom e-commerce module and data action code running on that page do not leak memory.

 The following steps outline the approach to generate heap snapshots of an e-commerce page to detect memory leaks.
-The process involves establishing a baseline, adding request load to the page, then running the garbage collection and ensuring all memory is free'd up back to the baseline size.
+The process involves establishing a baseline, adding a request load to the page, and then running the garbage collection and ensuring that all memory is freed up back to the baseline size.

 ### Create a page mock that represents the e-commerce page you want to test.